 You Could Earn More Profits

-In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25 and 95 percent.
-By taking a more customer-centric approach, we’re confident you could increase customer retention way past that five-percent mark, thus seeing profits that increase as your number of loyal customers do as well.
+In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25% and 95%

-Here are some strategies your company can follow today to become more customer-centric.
+Here are some customer-centric strategies your company can follow today:

 Focus on Customer Marketing

 Customer marketing is not your average type of marketing.

 Favored by the likes of Apple and Amazon, customer marketing refers to promoting products and services that your customers deem valuable — rather than the ones you think will be valuable to them.

 You should use customer-centric marketing from the moment your customer buys something from you (post-purchase phase) all the way to the end of the journey.

 The pillars of this marketing approach are advocacy, expansion, retention, and adoption.